Always Be Comedy: The Tommyfield pub, Kennington, London, 2018

 AJ Bell’s Fringe on Friday: In Support of The Edinburgh Fringe: Online: 2020

 In August 2020, the Edinburgh Festival Fringe should have been taking place for three and half weeks.
 Because of the Coronavirus epidemic, the Fringe was cancelled for the first time in its seventy-three-year history and the creative arts industry, including comedians, suffered badly as a result.
 Undeterred, the EdFringe website featured several projects to provide support for Fringe acts and to keep the spirit of the Fringe alive.
 One such project throughout August was Fringe on Friday – an online show featuring Fringe acts and sponsored by innovative investment platforms and stockbroker, AJ Bell.
 Please go to www.edfringe.com for further information about donating to the fund.
-One of the acts was Brady, who also appeared at the #SaveLiveComedy Show 1 streamed from The Clapham Grand, London online also in August 2020.
-Her set about her coping with the strange world was delivered with a wickedly dry sense of humour and Brady looks set to go a long way.
+One of the acts was Brady who also appeared at the #SaveLiveComedy Show 1 streamed from The Clapham Grand, London online also in August 2020.
+The comedian also appeared in the Stand Up 4 Women Xmas Edition in December 2020 where her set about her coping with the strange world was delivered with a wickedly dry sense of humour and Brady looks set to go a long way.